 - Destroyed – when the activity process is killed or completed terminated

 ANR is short for Application Not Responding.
 This is actually a dialog that appears to the user whenever an application have been unresponsive for a long period of time.

 20) Which elements can occur only once and must be present?

-Among the different elements, the and elements must be present and can occur only once.
-The rest are optional, and can occur as many times as needed.
+Among the different elements, the “and” elements must be present and can occur only once.
+The rest are optional, which can occur as many times as needed.